Winter is here. Well, almost.

-What are the cast saying about season 7?
+What are the Game of Thrones cast saying about season 7?

-On January 17, Maisie Williams (Arya Stark) told Radio 1’s Nick Grimshaw that the new season is “exciting”, adding: “The end of this series is great.
-It makes me very excited for the series after!
-People should be very excited.”
+On January 17, Maisie Williams (Arya Stark) told Radio 1’s Nick Grimshaw that the new season is “exciting”.
 She’d previously told fans via Twitter to “start preparing yourselves now” because “shit gets real” in the new series.

 Emilia Clarke (Daenerys Targaryen) has promised “another battle that’s epic” in the new season. while Kit Harington (Jon Snow) expects it to be “very dark before it gets better.”
 He’s also said,“I feel like one of the safest people on Thrones now.”

 Lena Headey (Cersei Lannister) has said that if her character redeemed herself in the new season, “that would ruin it.”
 She also recently responded to a fan asking how season 7 would be saying, “FUCKING superb.”
 Which is good.

 If you’re not a fan of spoilers, we’d advise you to stop reading here, because this is where the major spoilers live.

 What have we learned from the set?

 Arya’s direwolf Nymeria could make her return in season 7